Link to google doc version of the appliction: LINK

 1. NAMES AND INTERESTS OF THE PROPOSED INTERVENERS

-2. [Name 2] – A landowner subjected to regulatory enforcement with no opportunity to contest evidence or assert defences; concerned with rising procedural denial.
+1. [Name 1] – Landowner or land renter subjected to regulatory enforcement without the opportunity to test or rebut evidence; concerned with rising procedural erosion.

-3. [Name 3] – Suffered seizure of property without legal hearing or disclosure; seeks accountability for administrative overreach.
+2. [Name 2] – Victim of property seizure without legal hearing or disclosure; seeks accountability for administrative overreach.

-4. [Name 4] – A public interest advocate researching state violations of procedural fairness; seeks to assist the Court on the broader legal and democratic significance.
+3. [Name 3] – Public interest advocate researching systemic violations of procedural fairness; seeks to assist the Court on broader legal and democratic principles.

-5. [Name 5] – Operator of an independent farm vulnerable to CFIA policy application; seeks to ensure lawful process and prevent irreparable harm without remedy.
+4. [Name 4] – Operator of an independent farm vulnerable to CFIA policies; seeks to ensure lawful process and prevent irreparable harm.

-6. [Name 6 – Licensed Veterinarian] – A veterinarian with practical expertise in animal health; concerned about CFIA enforcement bypassing expert evidence and veterinary process.
+5. [Name 5] – Licensed Veterinarian] – Practitioner with expertise in animal health; concerned about due process.

 2. GROUNDS FOR INTERVENTION